 Through PSHE Careers lessons pupils explore the labour market in the local context.
 Raising awareness of the employment opportunities that exist instils in our pupils the desire to achieve well.
 Pupils also produce a draft of their career plan and how to compile a CV.
 Year 9 Options Day provides pupils with the information they need to choose the right GCSE subjects for them to progress on their journey to find the right career.
 Parents are then invited to attend an Options Evening to support their child in the decision making process, ensuring that the GCSE choices are suitable for their child to progress towards their future pathways.

 Career Connect are working closely with Year 10 pupils to raise aspirations.
 During year 10 pupils continue to explore post-16 education and employment opportunities.
 Local employers and education providers work closely with pupils to give them a better understanding of the world of work and higher education.
 Pupils also attend university visits and the Halton Skills Show.
 Pupils also have a Study Skills session in school, delivered by Career Connect where they learn how to learn new skills and organise themselves more effectively in regards to their revision.
 In PSHE they produce a CV and a personal statement.

 Students are offered the opportunity to visit universities to experience higher education.
 All Year 11 students have a 1:1 Careers Guidance Session with the Careers Adviser who offers each individual expert and impartial advice about the routes of further study and apprenticeships available to them.
 A Careers Fair is held for all students and they have the opportunity to speak to various professionals and organisations, in order to help with their post-16 choices.
 Students are invited to attend workshops and presentations with outside speakers regarding various post-16 routes.
-In addition, each student will have at least one 1:1 careers meeting with either the Deputy Head, Assistant Heads or Pupil Progress Coordinators.
+In addition, students and parents are invited to attend the Elevate sessions.